nuxeo-archives/nuxeo-platform-classification/README.txt

 Nuxeo Classification is an addon for Nuxeo EP.
-It provides two new Document Types, ClassificationRoot and ClassificationFolder, wich let you classify documents in it.
+It provides two new Document Types, ClassificationRoot and ClassificationFolder, which let you classify documents in it.

+You can create arborescence of folder in which to fill documents.
+When a document is filled, a symlink to this document is created in the classification folder (we do not copy/snapshot the document)

 Install
 =======